-- Lung problems have happened with this medicine.
+- Lung problems have happened with cytomegalovirus immune globulin (intravenous-human).
 Call your doctor right away if you have lung or breathing problems like trouble breathing, shortness of breath, or a cough that is new or worse.

 What are some other side effects of Cytomegalovirus Immune Globulin?

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away:

 - Joint pain.

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.

 You may report side effects to the FDA at 1-800-FDA-1088.
 You may also report side effects at http://www.fda.gov/medwatch.